Kawbat/dd2480-jabref/README.md

 * HistoryDialogViewModel.java
 * SearchHistoryItem.java
 * SearchHistory.java
-* GlobalSearchBarTest.java
 * SearchHistoryTest.java

 For more details, we uploaded the patch file `diff` to the repository.

-Optional (point 4): the patch is clean.

-Optional (point 5): considered for acceptance (passes all automated checks).

 ## Test results